komiga/am/README.md

 ## Requirements

-A compiler with support for simpleton C++11 features, such as:
+One only needs a compiler with support for the following C++11 features:

 * Aggregate initialization
 * Type traits (`<type_traits>` header)
+* Type aliases
 * Lambdas
 * `constexpr`
 * `static_assert()`

 Which essentially means you can't use it with MSVC.
-Deal with it.\*

-\* *Actually, it is probably fairly easy to make it work in MSVC — if you're feeling masochistic enough, by all means.*
+Deal with it. **Clang 3.1** or later is recommended.
+Earliest supporting GCC is version 4.7.

 ## License